 Since 1882, people have been coming to Sleder’s Family Tavern to enjoy good food, good drink, and good talk in an intimate and nostalgic family atmosphere.
 One of Michigan’s oldest, continuously-operated taverns, Sleder’s is an important piece of the unique tapestry of Traverse City and a treasured part of the area that locals proudly share with visitors.

 It all began in the heart of what was once known as Slabtown, a working class neighborhood on Traverse City’s west side.
 Vencel Sleder, a Bohemian immigrant and wheelwright, wanted to build a tavern where everyone could relax after a day of hard work.
 With the help of neighborhood men, Vencel began construction using wooden slabs from nearby sawmills.

 “It took three years to build because the crew could only work on Sundays,” said Louie Sleder, the last of three generations of Sleders to own the tavern.
 “Afterward they would eat, drink, and tell lies.”

 Louie’s mother, Polly, helped establish the “good will is good business” attitude that still prevails at Sleder’s today.
 When patrons bought a case of beer from Polly for $1.50, she threw in a double shot and a beer for free.
 She even dispensed regular medical advice to clientele, like her guaranteed cure for a neckache – heat salt in a fry pan, mix in some egg white, soak a rag in the mixture, and then wrap it around your neck.

 There was little doubt that Louie would end up in the family business, and he learned it from the floor up, literally, by earning 25 cents apiece to clean out the 21 spittoons in the tavern.
-By the time Prohibition rolled around, his business savvy helped him manage to keep the tavern open for loyal customers (which is why Sleder's is one of the state's continuously operated taverns).
-He kept barrels of special "root beer" (bourbon and rye), which he served in tea cups and for free, of course, to law enforcement officials.
+By the time Prohibition rolled around, his business savvy helped him manage to keep the tavern open for loyal customers (which is why Sleder’s is the state’s longest continuously operated tavern).
+He kept barrels of special “root beer” (bourbon and rye), which he served in tea cups and for free, of course, to law enforcement officials.